COS301-SE-2025/Smart-File-Manager/Documentation/srs.md

 ### 6. User Story: Tag files manually
 **As a:** User
 **I want to:** Associate tags that I defined with certain files.
-**So that I:** They may influence how the files are sorted and be used for sorting by tags.
+**So that I:** May influence how the files are sorted and be used for sorting by tags.
 #### Acceptance criteria:
 __Given__ The application is installed and a smart manager created.
 __When__ I open the settings and configure rules for sorting and sorting timers.